 - Current public liability insurance associated with the proposed works

-- For $10 million in the case of building works 3 storeys or less
+- For $10 million in the case of building works 3 stories or less

-- For $20 million in the case of building works 4 storeys or more.
+- For $20 million in the case of building works 4 stories or more.

 - A letter from the Relevant Building Surveyor stating that they are satisfied with the proposed precautions, and